-Make ahead ready for your holiday gatherings.
+Make ahead apple sangria ready for your Autumn gatherings.
 Refreshing, festive and easy: Sparkling Apple Bourbon Sangria with a hint of ginger and cinnamon.

-New to sangria?
+New to bourbon sangria?
 It’s easy peasy to pull together and tastes better with a little time to mingle in the fridge.
-It’s not just for summer.
-Sangria offers ready made cocktails that’ll help free your hands for other tasks like greeting guests, finishing up the Apple Dumplings, or for lazin’ on the couch enjoying appetizers.
+Sangria’s not just for summer.
+It offers ready made cocktails that’ll help free your hands for other tasks like greeting guests, finishing up the Apple Dumplings, or for lazin’ on the couch enjoying appetizers.
 I’m partial to the latter, ahem.

 Bourbon’s caramel and vanilla notes completely win me over and they shine when paired with apples.
 Like peas and carrots, perfect partners in every way whether together in a cocktail, pie or cobbler.
 The combination just works.